roshansamuel/joss_saras/paper.md

 ![Velocity profiles from the simulation of lid-driven cavity on a $129^2$ grid with ``SARAS`` (orange lines), plotted along with the data from @Ghia:JCP1982 (blue stars):
-  (a) The vertical profile of the x-component of velocity, $v_x$, along the line across the geometric center of the cavity (b) The horizontal profile of the z-component of velocity, $v_z$, along the line across the geometric center of the cavity.
+  (a) The vertical profile of the x-component of velocity, $u_x$, along the line across the geometric center of the cavity (b) The horizontal profile of the z-component of velocity, $u_z$, along the line across the geometric center of the cavity.
   \label{figure1}](ldc_profiles.png)

 ## Problem 2